Smoldering Children

-"Smoldering Children" is the tenth episode of the first season of the television series American Horror Story, which premiered on the network FX on December 7, 2011.
+"Smoldering Children" is the tenth episode of the first season of the American horror television series American Horror Story, which premiered on December 7, 2011, on the FX network.
 The episode was written by James Wong and directed by Michael Lehmann.
-This episode is rated TV-MA (LV).
+With a rating of TV-MA (LV), this installment is intended for mature audiences only, due to its intense and disturbing content.

 In this episode, the reason for Larry's (Denis O'Hare) burns are revealed, while Violet (Taissa Farmiga) learns a shocking truth.
 Charles S. Dutton guest stars as Detective Granger.

 Plot

-Flashing back to 1994, after Larry Harvey's wife, Lorraine, kills herself and their daughters, Constance, Tate, and Addie move into the house with Larry.
-On Thanksgiving, Tate berates Larry for killing Beau and his naivety with Constance.
-Tate also resents Constance for this.
-Tate, high on cocaine and crystal meth, goes to Larry's office and immolates him, before committing the school shooting ("Piggy Piggy").
+In a flashback to 1994, the episode reveals the tragic events that unfolded in the Harmon house.
+Following the devastating loss of his family, Larry Harvey is left to grieve after his wife, Lorraine, takes her own life and that of their daughters.
+Constance, Tate, and Addie then move into the house with Larry.
+On Thanksgiving Day, tensions simmer as Tate lashes out at Larry, holding him responsible for the death of Beau and criticizing his blind trust in Constance.
+Tate's anger and resentment towards Constance are palpable.
+In a drug-fueled rage, Tate, under the influence of cocaine and crystal meth, confronts Larry in his office and sets him ablaze.
+This horrific act is followed by the infamous school shooting, as depicted in the "Piggy Piggy" episode.

 Ben visits Vivien in the ward, and apologizes.
 He tells her he believes her claims that she was raped, and she will be discharged soon.
 He also tells her that the rapist fathered one of the twins.

 Detectives tell Constance of Travis' murder, and she confronts Larry, believing he killed Travis out of jealousy.
 Larry says a ghost killed Travis in the house.
 Constance says she never loved him.
 A truant officer informs Ben that Violet has skipped school for sixteen days.

 Detectives take Constance in for questioning over Travis' death.
 They mention the district attorney intended to charge her with the murder of her husband Hugo and Moira, but could not find the bodies.

 Larry enters the house and sees his daughters and wife.
 He apologizes to Lorraine and swears to get revenge on Constance, but she tells him that he broke their wedding vows, not Constance.

 Wearing the Rubber Man suit, Tate attacks Ben with chloroform.
 Ben fights him and pulls off his mask, seeing Tate's face before going unconscious.
 Tate tries to convince Violet to commit suicide.
 Violet flees, but is unable to leave the house.
 Tate shows Violet her decaying corpse; she did not survive a suicide attempt ("Piggy Piggy").
 Tate has also known that he too was a ghost the entire time.

 Constance learns that Larry has confessed to the murder.
 She visits him in jail, and he explains he confessed to pay for his sins, but will be able to handle his punishment if Constance will just say she loves him.
 Constance coldly refuses and leaves.